 Stephen Barley, Director - Mr. Barley has over 30 years of experience in the public corporate arena assisting in the structuring of financings, mergers, acquisitions and providing general corporate finance advice.
 After 15 years of successful private practice as a corporate finance and securities lawyer, Mr. Barley left the practice of law to participate in a number of publicly traded companies either as a founder, investor, or as an officer and director.
-Currently he is the Executive Chairman of a TSX listed resource company engaged in international projects.
+Currently he is the Chairman and CEO of Bankers Cobalt Corp. and the Executive Chairman of a TSX listed resource company engaged in international projects.
 Mr. Barley is well versed in all aspects of public company finance and regulatory compliance.
 He is a member in good standing of the Law Societies of British Columbia and Alberta and holds a B.Comm. degree from Mount Allison University and a LLB from Dalhousie University.